cnai-ds/cnai-ds/README.md

-### <p align="center"> Data Scientist with a strong business background
+### <p align="center"> Versatile Data Scientist with experiences in various industries and ML projects
-I have worked as a data scientist and analyst for more than 4 years. </p>
+My strength lies in strong curiosity, autonomy, and willingness to learn.
+What excites me the most is when I get to tackle challenges and difficult problems - because I know that's when I get to learn new techniques and scientific concept.
+I adore diversity in the same reason, I want to learn from different views from different reference poins.</p>

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=cnai-ds&layout=compact)](https://github.com/cnai-ds/github-readme-stats)
 <br>